surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/provider/writing-a-container-provider.md

                    throw e;
                }

-               // if table already exists then force parameter should be set
+               // if table already exists then Force parameter should be set
                // to force a copy
                if (!Force && GetTable(copyTableName) != null)
                {